bahrigencsoy/spwd/README.md

 ## Features

-- Shortens long directory paths to at most 3 visible components
+- Shortens long directory paths to at most 3 visible components, respecting home directory
-- Shows root directory, last 2 directories, and represents middle directories as dots
-- Replaces home directory with `~`
-- Respects symbolic links (like `pwd` command does)
+- Finds git directories in the parent paths
+- Can calculate execution time in microseconds precision
 - Fast and optimized for speed

 ## Installation